 The rapidly growing Seneca Nation economy provides substantial benefits to the Western New York regional and State economy.
 In 2007, the Seneca Nation directly employed more than 6,300 workers in government and enterprise, giving them \$191.3 million in compensation.
-The Nation's government, enterprises, and private sector brought in \$1.1 billion in revenue in 2007, generating indirect and induced demand totaling an estimated additional \$820 million and yielding an estimated \$6 million in state and local taxes, over and above the \$109.7 million exclusivity payment the Seneca Nation's tax-immune economy provides livelihoods for hundreds of Seneca households and the many businesses in the surrounding private sector of Western New York that meet their needs.
+The Nation's government, enterprises, and private sector brought in \$1.1 billion in revenue in 2007, generating indirect and induced demand totaling an estimated additional \$820 million and yielding an estimated \$6 million in state and local taxes, over and above the \$109.7 million exclusivity payment the Seneca Nation provided to the State of New York under its Gaming Compact.
+The Seneca Nation's tax-immune economy provides livelihoods for hundreds of Seneca households and the many businesses in the surrounding private sector of Western New York that meet their needs.